Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-The complex symplectic geometry of $\CPS$ was carefully studied by Loustau in \cite{MR3352248} (and \cite{MR3323643}).
-Let us recall that a complex projective structure on $S$ is a geometric structure defined by an atlas on $S$ whose charts take values in $\CP^1$, and whose transition functions are restrictions of projective linear transformations.
+The complex symplectic geometry of $\CPS$ was carefully studied by Loustau in \cite{MR3352248, MR3323643}.
+We recall that a complex projective structure on $S$ is defined by an atlas on $S$ whose charts take values in $\CP^1$, and whose transition functions are projective linear transformations.
 Since such an atlas is, in particular, a holomorphic atlas, there is a forgetful projection $p \colon \CPS \to \TS$.
 One of the main results of \cite{MR3352248} is that the Schwarzian parametrization of $\CPS$ relative to any Lagrangian section of $p$ provides a symplectomorphism $\CPS \to \upT^* \TS$, generalizing a result of Kawai \cite{MR1386110}.
-Loustau also showed that the symplectic theory of $\FS$ developed by Wolpert holomorphically extends to quasi-Fuchsian space, partially extending or clarifying results of Platis \cite{MR1866841} and Goldman \cite{MR2094117}.
+Loustau also showed that the symplectic theory of $\FS$ developed by Wolpert holomorphically extends to quasi-Fuchsian space, extending results of Platis \cite{MR1866841} and Goldman \cite{MR2094117}.

 The present paper is in part a continuation of \cite{MR3352248} in that we apply general machinery from symplectic geometry to obtain clarifications of results in Teichmüller theory, which up to this point only had proofs relying on idiosyncratic features of the spaces in consideration.
 Furthermore, we discover new geometric features of these deformation spaces.